tuanpmt/vietqr-gen/README.md

 - `-c, --csv`: Path to the CSV file containing the data
 - `-t, --template`: Path to the SVG template file
 - `-o, --output`: Directory where generated SVG files will be saved
+- `--logo`: Path to the logo file to be inserted into the QR code

 ### CSV Format